US Army history from the year you were born

 - Army strength: 565,463 people (0.18% of U.S. population)

 The last U.S. troops left Iraq in December 2011.
 The war took 4,500 American lives and countless lives of Iraqis.

 2012: Military gets trimmed

-President Barack Obama began shrinking the military with a cut of 40,000 active duty service members.
+President Barack Obama shrank the military with a cut of 40,000 active duty service members in 2012.
 The president blamed slashes to the budget and defaulted government loans for the cutbacks.

 2013: Women join the front lines

-Secretary of Defense Leon Panetta in January 2013 lifted the direct ground combat exclusion that had banned women from fighting on the front lines.
-That month, women began to integrate into those units.
+Secretary of Defense Leon Panetta in January 2013 lifted the direct ground combat exclusion that banned women from fighting on the front lines.
+That month, women began integrating into those units.

 2014: Army hairstyles get a closer look